Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 For some colors, they have no direct correlation with certain wavelength, i.e., can be achieved by mixing different wavelengths with different weight.
 This in itself deserves a short paper and will be discussed in later chapters.

-For now, the RGB can be treated as 3 Gaussian distributions representing the 3 channels.
+RGB can be treated as 3 Gaussian distributions representing the 3 channels.
 With the RGB value on each channel representing the intensity of the peak wavelength, acting as a scale factor for the entire distribution.
 Integrating over all 3 distributions will then yield a spectral representation of the given RGB color, and the same process can be used to translate the wavelength distribution into RGB value.
 For ease of calculation (especially later with Abbe number), it may be fitting to choose the peak wavelength of RGB as:

 $$R = \lambda _{C} = 656.27 \mu m$$